Danica Roem

-In 2018, Roem earned the Gainesville Times / Prince William Times "Readers Choice Award" for "Best Local Politician" because of her focus on constituent service.
-Roem was awarded Victory Institute's "Tammy Baldwin Breakthrough Award" in 2018 for her dedicated work for the LGBTQ community.
+Danica Anthony Roem (/roʊm/ ROHM; born September 30, 1984) is an American journalist and politician who has served in the Virginia Senate since 2024.
+A Democrat, she represents the 30th district covering part of Prince William County including the cities of Manassas and Manassas Park.
+She previously served in the Virginia House of Delegates representing the 13th district from 2018-2024.

+Elected to the Virginia House of Delegates in 2017, Roem is the first openly transgender person elected to either house of the Virginia General Assembly, and upon her January 2018 swearing-in became the first openly transgender person to be elected and serve in a state legislature in U.S. history.
+In 2023 she was elected to the Virginia Senate, becoming the first openly transgender person to be elected to a state senate in the Southern United States.
+Upon her January 2024 swearing-in, she became the first openly transgender person to be elected and serve in both chambers of a state legislature in U.S. history.

 Early life and education

 Roem was born at Prince William Hospital and raised in Manassas, Virginia, the child of Marian and John Paul Roem.
-Her father died of suicide when she was three years old, and her maternal grandfather, Anthony Oliveto, acted as a father figure.
+Her father died by suicide when she was three years old, and her maternal grandfather, Anthony Oliveto, acted as a father figure.
 Living in Manassas, Virginia, for her whole life, she attended the majority of her schooling there.
 She went to Loch Lomond Elementary School for grades K-3, and then All Saints School for grades 4–8.
 She then attended Paul VI Catholic High School in Fairfax, Virginia, and then went to her aunt and uncle's alma mater, St. Bonaventure University in St. Bonaventure, New York, to pursue journalism.
 As a student at St. Bonaventure University, she had a 1.1 GPA her first semester and was more focused on music than homework.
 During her second semester, she made a comeback and raised her GPA to a 3.48 and made the Dean's List.
 Her professors described her as tenacious, persistent, and someone who worked for those whose voices were often ignored.
 She returned to Virginia after graduation.

 Roem has stated that her role models growing up were Senator Chuck Colgan and Delegate Harry Parrish because, although they were affiliated with a party, they had more independent ideologies.